Calling all Photographers! Professional, amateur and aspiring...

 Registration is open from Friday 23 April 9am – Monday 24 May 9am.

-Entrants will be judged by a panel assembled by Landcare Tas and the winners will receive a prize pack of Landcare Tasmania goodies.
+Entrants will be judged by a panel assembled by Landcare Tas, including 2 professional Tasmanian photographers and the winners will receive a prize pack of Landcare Tasmania goodies.
 Winners and runners-up will be announced in our newsletter and on social media on Monday 31 May 2021.

 Image: Declan Reeves, Landcare Tasmania Volunteer